 Karen J Williams

-In London I work at rooms in Little Venice W2, which is near Paddington, and at rooms in Buckingham Palace Road SW1, near Victoria.
-My consulting room in Glastonbury is just off the high street in the centre of town.
+In London I see clients in Little Venice W2, which is near Paddington, and at rooms in Buckingham Palace Road SW1, near Victoria.

 Relational and Holistic Approach To Working With Clients